SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 If you were thinking that this was the direct result of the call to `S4bupa.run(req.query)`, which in turn was the direct result of the `READ` event for `Customers` being triggered, which in turn was a direct result of you making a request to `http://localhost:4004/incidents/Customers`, you'd be spot on.

 CAP makes use of the SAP Cloud SDK.
 Specifically for remote connectivity, the `@sap-cloud-sdk/http-client` is employed, because it handles connectivity related issues such as destination lookup, connections to SAP S/4HANA On-premise and web proxies, and more.
+There's a link in the [Further reading](#further-reading) section below that will take you to the SAP Cloud SDK guide.

 ### Install the @sap-cloud-sdk/http-client package